-Long-Term Obligations - At the end of the fiscal year, the Authority had \$22,382,930 in total long-term obligations in comparison to \$20,288,999 reported in the prior year, a net increase of \$2,093,931.
+Long-Term Obligations - At the end of the fiscal year, the Authority had \$27,524,932 in total long-term obligations in comparison to \$22,382,930 reported in the prior year, a net increase of \$5,142,002.
 Long-term obligations are composed of various types of obligations including; revenue bonds, landfill closure and post-closure care liability, compensated absences and other postemployment benefit obligations.
-The Authority's estimated landfill closure and post-closure care liability increased \$2,265,186.
+The Authority issued a 2015 revenue bond in the amount of \$9,000,000 to be used for landfill construction at the Livestock Road site.
+Additionally, the Authority's estimated landfill closure and post-closure care liability decreased approximately \$2.2 million due to costs paid towards closure of the Concord Turnpike landfill site.